 Habitat package support policy

-This page documents our previous Habitat package support policy and the current multi-channel Habitat package refresh policy.
+This page outlines the previous Habitat package support policy and the current multi-channel Habitat package refresh policy.

 Previous package support policy and limitations

-Originally, all Habitat packages in the core origin were released and regularly refreshed using the stable channel, which was designed for consistent stability for all packages.
+Originally, all Habitat packages in the core origin were released and refreshed using the stable channel, which prioritized consistent stability.
+However, this approach led to several challenges:

-- Package refreshes were skipped due to incompatibility or build issues.
+- Skipped Refreshes: Some package refreshes were skipped due to incompatibility or build issues.

-- Only security fixes that have a minor impact were included in a package refresh.
+- Limited Security Fixes: Only minor-impact security fixes were included in package refreshes.

-For example, PostgreSQL 9.3 is still rebuilt in the core origin despite being out of support because removing it could disrupt existing applications.
+For example, PostgreSQL 9.3 continues to be rebuilt in the core origin despite being out of support, as its removal could disrupt existing applications.

-To address these issues, we’ve switched to a multi-channel approach to better manage packages.
+To address these issues, we adopted a multi-channel approach to better manage package updates and lifecycles.

 Multi-channel package refresh policy

-Chef Habitat packages hosted by the core, chef, and chef-platform origins are released through long-term support (LTS), innovation, and unstable channels.
-This multi-channel approach manages package updates and lifecycles more effectively.
-This approach allows deprecated packages to be excluded from new LTS releases, minimizing disruption for users.
+Chef Habitat packages hosted in the core, chef, and chef-platform origins are now released through three types of channels: long-term support (LTS), innovation, and unstable.
+This approach improves package lifecycle management and allows deprecated packages to be excluded from new LTS releases, minimizing user disruption.

 Supported channels

-LTS channels offer a stable environment with the latest refreshed packages and are supported for approximately three years, ensuring compatibility and updates.
+- LTS Channels: Provide a stable environment with the latest refreshed packages and are supported for approximately three years, ensuring compatibility and updates.

-Innovation channels are supported for a shorter duration and may include breaking changes.
+- Innovation Channels: Supported for a shorter duration and may include breaking changes.

-For more information, see the release channels documentation.
+For more details, see the release channels documentation.

-The stable channel in the core origin is deprecated with the release of Chef Habitat 2.x because of the presence of legacy and unsupported packages.
+The stable channel in the core origin is deprecated with the release of Chef Habitat 2.x due to the presence of legacy and unsupported packages.

 Chef Habitat support

-Chef Habitat 2.x allows users to specify different channels for different origins, providing more flexibility in package management.
+Chef Habitat 2.x allows users to specify different channels for different origins, offering greater flexibility in package management.

 Habitat Builder support

-The build function in Habitat Builder is disabled because building from a stable channel by default doesn’t align with a multi-channel approach.
+The build function in Habitat Builder is disabled because building from the stable channel by default is incompatible with the multi-channel approach.

-To sync packages hosted by the core, chef, and chef-platform origins with on-prem deployments of Habitat Builder, we’ve created scripts to sync packages from the public Habitat Builder.
-These scripts fetch packages released through the LTS and innovation channels.
+To sync packages from the core, chef, and chef-platform origins with on-prem Habitat Builder deployments, scripts are available to fetch packages from the public Habitat Builder.
+These scripts retrieve packages released through the LTS and innovation channels.

 Package maintenance

-Each package will have a maintenance cycle during a package refresh to help identify whether or not multiple major or minor versions for that project are available.
-For more information, see the package maintenance cycle documentation.
+Each package undergoes a maintenance cycle during a package refresh to determine whether multiple major or minor versions of the project are available.
+For more details, see the package maintenance cycle documentation.

 Package naming

-Packages follow specific naming conventions based on their versioning schema, ensuring consistency and reliability in updates.
-For more information, see the package naming documentation.
+Packages follow specific naming conventions based on their versioning schema to ensure consistency and reliability.
+For more details, see the package naming documentation.

 Requesting new packages

-If a Chef Habitat user wants to have a new package added to the core origin, the following points apply:
+To request a new package for the core origin, the following applies:

-- This must be requested in the form of an Aha!
+- Requests must be submitted as an Aha!
 Idea.

-- If the requested package meets the support and usage threshold, these requests will be considered alongside other feature requests during planning periods.
+- If the requested package meets the support and usage threshold, it will be considered alongside other feature requests during planning periods.